 Consumers of place-based tourism crave authenticity.
 The purpose of Lakes to Locks Passage Heritage Centers is for the people who live here to tell their stories-in a meaningful and engaging way-striking an emotional chord, so visitors remember the authentic experience and share it with others.
 Heritage Centers allow visitors to engage with "real people" who have a special affinity for the area.
 Typically volunteers, these people serve an important role as Lakes to Locks Passage Ambassadors.
-By sharing their stories, Ambassadors build awareness, appreciation, participation, leadership, and ultimately, a commitment for stewardship of the community's bistoria patural and gultural resources for future generat historic, natural, and cultural resources for future generations.
+By sharing their stories, Ambassadors build awareness, appreciation, participation, leadership, and ultimately, a commitment for stewardship of the community's historic, natural, and cultural resources for future generations.